Monday 1 September 2025 - Seasonal Climate Summary for Greater Sydney - Product code IDCKGC25L0

 Notes

-This statement has been prepared based on information available at 6 pm on Friday 2 December 2022.
+This statement has been prepared based on information available on Monday 1 September 2025.
 Some checks have been made on the data, but it is possible that results will change as new information becomes available.

 Averages for individual sites are long-term means based on observations from